Resetting Your Mental Model

 So what do individual investors that share Vivek’s mental model do – assuming that they aren’t interested in breaking the law?
 Well, they do the next best thing, of course.
 If they can’t be early, then it must be that whoever is fastest will win – whoever trades the quickest on new information.
 Well, unfortunately for many individual investors, it is unreasonable to try to compete with the quantitative and algorithmic trading systems used by many firms on Wall Street.
 Fifteen milliseconds, for example, is less than the time it takes to blink (400 milliseconds), and typically some trades are completed in less than 1 millisecond…automatically and programmatically.

 So why then do investors care so much about real-time ratings or up-to-the-millisecond information?
 Well, in our view, they feel like they are missing out on something -- or if they are not doing something all the time, something must be wrong; they feel they're not getting their money's worth if they're not trading on a new idea every month.
 It isn’t their fault.
 This, unfortunately, is what they've been trained to do by the 24/7 media cycle and the pundits championing the excitement of fast-trading, of "getting rich quickly."
 It has become their mental model, and it is a dangerous one.
-Our view is that rapid portfolio turnover -- on a weekly, monthly, or quarterly basis -- only results in higher commissions and taxes and not outsize investment gains over the long haul.
+Our view is that rapid portfolio turnover -- on a weekly, monthly, or quarterly basis -- only results in higher commissions (bid/ask spreads) and taxes and not outsize investment gains over the long haul.
 Even successful trades of a few months or shorter are often considered by many to be luck.

-We generally update the information and Valuentum Buying Index ratings in our reports on a standard quarterly basis to discourage a fast-trading mindset within the Valuentum community.
+We generally update the information and Valuentum Buying Index ratings in our reports on an as-needed, periodic basis to discourage a fast-trading mindset within the Valuentum community.
 The reports themselves are already forward-looking, so they target predicting the future, not reacting to events, though the latter certainly influences the former at times.
 Most importantly, we don’t want our members to lose money!
 We think the most valuable information in the investing world is information that correctly predicts the future more often than not – for example, a Valuentum Buying Index rating of a 10 that precedes a firm’s doubling in price, or a fair value estimate that reveals a firm’s significant undervaluation before the stock surges.
 Having a report that gives you this kind of information beforehand more often than not is much more important than a report that simply updates for the news after the fact.

-There’s tons of information that investors trade around every day, and we think savvy investors will focus on information that matters, and not concern themselves with real-time ratings and/or up-to-the-millisecond data.
+There’s tons of information (and some of it free) that investors trade around every day, but we think savvy investors will focus on information that matters, and not concern themselves with real-time ratings and/or up-to-the-millisecond data.
 Instead, these savvy investors will prefer information that correctly predicts the future more often than not.
 This information is not the information that provides the “two-second advantage” that Vivek speaks of in the image above.
 This information is information before it becomes information.
 It’s information that reveals what a firm is worth—its fair value estimate—before other investors come around to recognizing its value.
 It’s information that reveals the superb qualities of a stock via its pristine Valuentum Buying Index rating before money managers come around to including it in their portfolios.

 This is the information we seek to provide in our newsletter products and research reports.
 We’re not after a “two-second advantage” on widely disseminated market-moving information after the fact.
 We’re trying to get you the right information on the right stocks before it even becomes information.
 That’s the Valuentum advantage.
 That's what we call timeliness.